 A number of factors are involved in making decisions about which treatments you should take.
 If you have trouble finding a medication that works to suppress your RA, steroids can be a valuable tool in keeping you functioning.

 As well, methotrexate is often the first course of treatment, as others, such as the biologics, can be expensive.
 There are ways of managing the risk, so make sure you have a discussion with your rheumatologist about osteoporosis prevention.

 Your doctor can also use the FRAX tool, which is available in either a paper form or online.
 This tool was developed by the World Health Organization and uses a number of indicators to predict your risk of developing osteoporosis.
-As well, other imaging tests, such as computerized tomography (CT) scans and ultrasounds can also detect osteoporosis.
+Other imaging tests, such as computerized tomography (CT) scans and ultrasounds, can also detect osteoporosis.

-Although it’s preferable to prevent osteoporosis, if you do get diagnosed with the condition, there are treatments that can help you build stronger bones.
+Although it’s preferable to prevent osteoporosis, if you do get diagnosed with RA, there are treatments that can help you build stronger bones.

 Supplementing with vitamin D and calcium is essential for both prevention and treatment, but you may also need to take a prescription medication.
 Which medication will be recommended by your doctor depends on a variety of factors.
 Bisphosphonates are the most common osteoporosis drugs and work by slowing down the rate of bone resorption.